 After the mucosa and sub mucosa layers are removed, the tissue will be rolled to isolate the circular smooth muscle contractions.
 The tissues will be hung in a Krebs solution on a Fort 10 isometric strain gauge.
 The tissues will equilibrate and then be exposed to various solutions.
 The tissue contractions will be recorded and analyzed throughout the various cycles.

-Graduated With Baccalaureate Degree: Fall 2006
+Earned Baccalaureate Degree: Fall 2006